In Spanish, there's a general way of conveying who foots the bill in social situations: El que invita, paga — the person who invites, pays.

 Unfortunately, in English, an "invitation" might mean anything from treating to going halfsies on a tab that's higher than you dreamed of racking up in one night.

 For some friends, an easy solution to deciding who pays for what is consistently splitting and expecting it to come out even in the long run.
 For others, treating and then requesting money back on their app of choice reduces friction.
-But when an invite morphs into an unexpected Venmo request 12 hours later, it can be hard not to feel like a friend is asking for a mail-in rebate after spending time, and sometimes money, on you.
+But when an invite morphs into an unexpected request on payment-splitting app Venmo 12 hours later, it can be hard not to feel like a friend is asking for a mail-in rebate after spending time, and sometimes money, on you.

 Party etiquette was a little more straightforward before apps.
 If a friend invited me and a group of people over to their place for a birthday bash or just a movie night, I'd likely bring a bottle or two of something to share — even if they didn't ask me to.
 (I never want to look like I'm taking advantage of someone's hospitality.)
 But say a friend invited me to an Oscars party they were throwing, declared they were taking care of everything, and then billed me later, I'd raise at least one eyebrow.

-Eleny Ramirez, a 31-year old woman in Brooklyn, NY, says surprise cost-sharing is a frequent trend among people she knows.
-In her view, how considerate the request is depends on how upfront the requester was from the beginning — whether they asked friends to pitch in from the get-go, or want a few bucks thrown their way in hindsight.
+Eleny Ramirez, a 31-year old woman in Brooklyn, New York, says surprise cost-sharing is a frequent trend among people she knows.
+In her view, how considerate the request is depends on how upfront the requester was from the beginning — whether they asked friends to pitch in from the get-go, or want some money thrown their way in hindsight.

 "I've been asked [to chip in], which is totally okay if there was a previous discussion, like: 'Hey, we're having a pretty big party.
 Can you throw in for X on Venmo instead of bringing stuff?'"
 Ramirez says.
 "But this has happened in a situation where it was more of an intimate dinner party so it definitely felt like an afterthought.
 I know things can get expensive, but be upfront about what kind of situation is going on."